paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-011-the-budget-and-fiscal-budget-and-program-information.md

 A prior section 1115, added Pub.
 L. 103–62, § 4(b), Aug.
 3, 1993, 107 Stat.
 287; amended Pub.
 L. 107–296, title XIII, § 1311(a), Nov.
 25, 2002, 116 Stat.
 2289; Pub.
 L. 108–136, div.
 A, title XIV, § 1421(b), Nov.
 24, 2003, 117 Stat.
 1667, related to performance plans, prior to repeal by Pub.
 L. 111–352, § 3, Jan.
 4, 2011, 124 Stat.
 3867.

 #### Amendments
+2024—Subsec. (a)(3).
+Pub.
+L. 118–190 added par.
+(3) and struck out former par.
+(3) which read as follows: “for each Federal Government performance goal, identify a lead Government official who shall be responsible for coordinating the efforts to achieve the goal;”.

 2022—Subsec. (b)(5).
 Pub.
 L. 117–263, § 5303(b)(1), amended par.
 (5) generally.
 Prior to amendment, par.
 (5) provided standards for a description of how the performance goals were to be achieved.

 Subsec. (g).
 Pub.
 L. 117–263, § 5303(b)(2), amended subsec. (g) generally.
 Prior to amendment, subsec. (g) required the Chief Human Capital Officer to prepare the portion of the annual performance plan described under subsec. (b)(5)(A).